jetdillo/LeKiwi/README.md

 ## CAD Design
 [Fusion 360 CAD](https://a360.co/4k1P8yO)

+We also provide the [URDF](./URDF/) exported from CAD for simulation.
 ## Get In Touch!

 Join the project on this [Discord server](https://discord.com/channels/1216765309076115607/1318390825528332371)!
 Let us know if you have any questions, suggestions, or other feedback.